 Trained equity guides help support the search committee in its work to ensure issues of diversity, equity, and inclusion are infused throughout the search process.
-More information on the role of equity guides is provided in Appendix J. For tenure-track positions, the search committee should include a designated equity guide appointed by the provost.
+More information on the role of equity guides is provided in Appendix L. For tenure-track positions, the search committee should include a designated equity guide appointed by the provost.
+An equity guide can be requested for non-tenure track and visiting searches.